Management of Hair Loss in Polycystic Ovary Syndrome

 Oral contraceptive pills

-FDA-approved minoxidil is the only treatment for female pattern baldness.
+FDA-approved minoxidil is another treatment for female pattern baldness.
 You apply it daily to your scalp.
-Moreover, it can make the hair appear thicker and promote hair growth.
+Moreover, it can make the hair appear thicker and promote hair growth if used consistently.

 Finasteride (Propecia) and dutasteride (Avodart)